Multicultural Pharmacy Scholars Program

 Leadership and Professional Development

-Students have opportunities to get involved in the KU and local community, including networking opportunities with other students, faculty, and professional pharmacy practitioners.
-Support for study abroad and professional meetings is also available.
+Students have opportunities to get involved in the KU and local community, including interaction with other students, faculty, and pharmacy practitioners.
+MPSP student can also apply for funding assistance to attend professional meetings locally, throughout the United States and abroad.

 The application essay (maximum of three double‐spaced pages) is in three parts: